Cities Alliance Annual Report Documents a Banner Year for the Partnership

 The programme also informed a highly successful Cities Alliance Africa Strategy workshop in September 2016.

-Joint Work Programmes
+Joint Work Programme

 Our Joint Work Programmes (JWP) helped focus the partnership’s activities around key strategic areas: Equitable Economic Growth, Gender Equality, Resilient Cities, and the New Urban Agenda.